What is ACOSS?

 The Organisation for Economic Cooperation and Development, the OECD, is an international economic organisation that has 36 members.
 It was founded in 1961 in order to stimulate economy and trade.
 Most member countries are developed countries.

-The OECD equivalence scale is a way of accounting for household size when judging household income.
+The modified OECD equivalence scale is a way of accounting for household size when judging household income.
 While each new member of a household means that the needs of that household are increased, this increase is not proportional.
 For instance, when a new person joins a household of one, the electricity and water usage is not doubled, but it increases.
-The OECD equivalence scale works by assigning a value of 1 to the first member of a household, 0.7 to each additional adult, and 0.5 to each child.
+The modified OECD equivalence scale works by assigning a value of 1 to the first member of a household, 0.5 to each additional person over the age of 15, and 0.3 for each child under 15.
 Find out more.

 What is the Gini coefficient?